axai-mx/ansible-drupal-roles/README.md

 - prepare syslog for the drupal watchdog
 - handle Drupal upgrades automatically.
 - support debian
+- enable apc on cli also for ubuntu (we did it for /etc/php5/fpm/php.ini)

 We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.

+## Defined Roles

+### syslog

+The syslog module disables the watchdog (dblog) module and enables the syslog module for each of your sites.
+It depends on your sites already being installed.
+It will also configure syslog (`/etc/rsyslog.conf`) to log all drupal events to `/var/log/drupal.log`